 3. Cultural Aspects

 Additionaly, Societal and cultural norms can have a substantial impact on the financial decisions and priorities of working women.
 Subsequently, Traditional roles and expectations regarding women’s involvement in financial matters may be influenced by cultural factors.
-Some women may originate from families that do not emphasise or encourage financial independence and literacy.
+So, Some women may originate from families that do not emphasise or encourage financial independence and literacy.

 These cultural influences can influence the attitudes and behaviours of women regarding money and financial planning.
 Also Abandoning conventional norms and embracing financial independence may necessitate additional effort and education.